Optimizing haloperidol dosage

 Although the metabolite, reduced haloperidol, has minimal pharmacologic activity, evidence has been presented suggesting that an elevated ratio of reduced haloperidol-to-haloperidol (ie, >5) is predictive of a poor clinical response.(3,6) A reduced haloperidol-to-haloperidol ratio of less than 0.5 indicates noncompliance; the metabolite does not accumulate except during steady-state conditions.

-1. Lawson GM: Monitoring of serum haloperidol.
+1. Lawson GM.
+Monitoring of serum haloperidol.
 Mayo Clin Proc.
-1994 Feb;69(2):189-190
+1994;69(2):189-190

-4. Moulin MA, Davy JP, Debruyne D, et al: Serum level monitoring and therapeutic effect of haloperidol in schizophrenic patients.
+4. Moulin MA, Davy JP, Debruyne D, et al. Serum level monitoring and therapeutic effect of haloperidol in schizophrenic patients.
 Psychopharmacology.
 1982;76(4):346-350

-5. van Putten T, Marder SR, Mintz J, Polant RE: Haloperidol plasma levels and clinical response: a therapeutic window relationship.
+5. van Putten T, Marder SR, Mintz J, Polant RE.
+Haloperidol plasma levels and clinical response: a therapeutic window relationship.
 Am J Psychiatry.
-1992 Apr;149 (4):500-505
+1992;149 (4):500-505

-7. Hiemke C, Bergemann N, Clement HW, et al: Consensus Guidelines for Therapeutic Drug Monitoring in Neuropsychopharmacology: Update 2017.
+7. Hiemke C, Bergemann N, Clement HW, et al. Consensus guidelines for therapeutic drug monitoring in neuropsychopharmacology: Update 2017.
 Pharmacopsychiatry.
-2018 Jan;51(1-02):9-62. doi: 10.1055/s-0043-116492
+2018;51(1-02):9-62. doi:10.1055/s-0043-116492

 Tuesday

-This test was developed, and its performance characteristics determined by Mayo Clinic in a manner consistent with CLIA requirements.
-This test has not been cleared or approved by the US Food and Drug Administration.
+This test was developed and its performance characteristics determined by Mayo Clinic in a manner consistent with CLIA requirements.
+It has not been cleared or approved by the US Food and Drug Administration.

 80173